History of Citibank in Timeline

 2007: Citigroup Reports $10 Billion Loss

-In January 2008, Citigroup reported a $10 billion loss for the fourth quarter of 2007, which included an $18.1 billion write-down.
+In January 2008, Citigroup reported a $10 billion loss in the fourth quarter of 2007, following an $18.1 billion write down.

 January 2008: Citigroup Reports $10 Billion Loss

-In January 2008, Citigroup reported a $10 billion loss for the fourth quarter of 2007, which included an $18.1 billion write-down.
+In January 2008, Citigroup reported a $10 billion loss in the fourth quarter of 2007, following an $18.1 billion write down.

 March 2008: Citibank Sets Up Mobile Money Ventures

-May 2008: Citibank Closes Leaseback Transaction
+May 2008: Citibank Completes Leaseback Transaction

 In July 2008, Citibank Privatkunden AG & Co.
 KGaA, Citibank's German division, was sold to Crédit Mutuel.

-August 2008: Citibank Ordered to Repay Customers in California
+August 2008: Citibank Ordered to Repay Customers

-2008: PNC Financial Services acquires National City
+2008: PNC Financial Services Acquired National City

-January 16, 2009: Citigroup Announces Separation of Citi Holdings Inc.
+January 16, 2009: Citigroup Separates Citi Holdings Inc.

 2009: Citi Field Opens